benmills/robotskirt/README.md

 ### Custom renderers!

 A renderer is just a set of functions.
-Each time the parser finds a piece of Markdown (for example, a link) it'll call the appropiate function in the renderer.
-If the function is not set (i.e. `undefined`), the Markdown will be skipped or copied untouched.
+Each time the parser finds a piece of Markdown it'll call the appropiate function in the renderer.
+If the function is not set (`undefined`), the Markdown will be skipped or copied untouched.

 Some use cases of custom renderers: